 �Study presented at the 2008 tenth International Congress of Behavioral Medicine

-"An investigation into the effects of chewing gum chewing on mood and cortisol levels during psychological stress," presented at the 2008 10th International Congress of Behavioral Medicine, ground that chewing gum helped relieve anxiety, improve vigilance and reduce stress among individuals in a lab setting.* The sketch examined whether chewing gum is capable of reducing induced anxiety and/or acute psychological focus while participants performed a battery of 'multi-tasking' activities.
+WHAT: "An investigation into the effects of chewing gum chewing on mood and cortisol levels during psychological stress," presented at the 2008 10th International Congress of Behavioral Medicine, ground that chewing gum helped relieve anxiety, improve vigilance and reduce stress among individuals in a lab setting.* The sketch examined whether chewing gum is capable of reducing induced anxiety and/or acute psychological focus while participants performed a battery of 'multi-tasking' activities.
 The use of chew gum was associated with higher alerting, reduced anxiety and emphasis, and betterment in overall performance on multi-tasking activities.

-Andrew Scholey, Ph.D., prof of Behavioral and Brain Sciences, Swinburne University in Melbourne, Australia led the research study and potty discuss the effect of chewing gum on stress relief and focus and concentration.
+WHO: Andrew Scholey, Ph.D., prof of Behavioral and Brain Sciences, Swinburne University in Melbourne, Australia led the research study and potty discuss the effect of chewing gum on stress relief and focus and concentration.

 Gilbert Leveille, Ph.D., executive director director, Wrigley Science Institute, will besides be available to discuss research on the benefits of chew gum related to stress relief and alertness and concentration in addition to other areas including weight management and oral health.

-Study was presented by word of mouth on Saturday, August 30 at Rissho University in Tokyo, Japan at the 10th International Congress of Behavioral Medicine.
+WHEN: Study was presented by word of mouth on Saturday, August 30 at Rissho University in Tokyo, Japan at the 10th International Congress of Behavioral Medicine.

 STUDY BACKGROUND: